tobimensch/cli2man/README.md

 Writing manpages with MDoc by hand isn't really hard, that's why Cli2Man outputs MDoc.

-Let's say you want to include a section AUTHORS in your manpage, where you exactly describe what you can do with a program and how everything works.
+Let's say you want to include a section AUTHORS in your manpage.

 Create a new file myprog_section_usage.mdoc like this: